charliewhitfield/ivoyager_table_importer/README.md

 * Specification of data `Type` so that all table values are correctly converted to statically typed internal values.
 * Specification of data `Default` to reduce table clutter.
 Fields that are mostly a particular value can be left mostly empty.
 * Specification of data `Prefix` to reduce enumeration text size.
 E.g., shorten 'PLANET_MERCURY', 'PLANET_VENUS', 'PLANET_EARTH' to 'MERCURY', 'VENUS', 'EARTH'.
 * Specification of float `Unit` so file data can be entered in the most convenient units while maintaining consistent internal representation.
+Unit can be specified for a whole column (for 'db' formats), whole table (for enum x enum format) or per value (anywhere a float is expected; e.g., '1000 s' or '1000/s').
 * Table **enumerations** that may reference project enums _**or**_ table-defined entity names.
 For example, in our project, 'PLANET_EARTH' resolves to 3 as an integer _in any table_ because 'PLANET_EARTH' is row 3 in planets.tsv.
 * 'Mod' tables that modify existing tables.
 * [Optionally] Construction of a wiki lookup dictionary to use for an internal or external wiki.